janderssonse/gradle-versions-filter-plugin/README.md

 }
 ```

+Run

 ```shell
 $ ./gradlew dependencyUpdates
 ```

-And that should be fine enough for most.
+And that should be good enough for most people.

-Options:
+Configurable Options:

 Option               | Default                                    | Description
 -------------------- | -----------------------------------------  | --------------
-defaultInclusive     | false                                      | The default strategy, excludes as default i.e. use the exclusiveQualifiers
+defaultInclusive     | false                                      | The default strategy, excludes as default i.e. use the exclusiveQualifiers, if true, use inclusive Qualifiers
 inclusiveQualifiers  | "RELEASE","FINAL","GA"                     | The default inclusive qualifiers (if inclusive strategy is used)
 exclusiveQualifiers  | "alpha","beta","rc","cr","m","preview","b" | The default exclusive qualifiers (if exclusive strategy is used)
 strictSemVer         | true                                       | Only show strict SemVer-validated versions
+log                  | false                                       | More verbose debug messages

 .Example Configuration
 ```kotlin